prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 Provide written instructions which explain how to use the tool.

-Use any kind of interface you'd like (e.g. cells, input boxes, ActiveX Controls, user forms, etc.) to capture user inputs, as long as it is appropriate.
+Use any kind of interface you'd like (e.g. Cells, Input Boxes, ActiveX Controls, User Forms, etc.) to capture user inputs, as long as it is appropriate.
 You may draw inspiration from any of these [example interfaces](/projects/savings-calc/example-interfaces.md).
 But beware, some interface elements may be more appropriate than others, and your job is to choose the interface elements that will provide the best user experience.
 NOTE: If you end up using input boxes, make sure you handle situations where the user clicks "Cancel".

 Include a button control that when clicked will: read and validate the inputs, perform the calculations, and produce the outputs.
-Outputs should also be properly formatted (see above).

 If inputs and outputs are ever visible at the same time, they should always correspond with eachother.
 In other words, previously-generated outputs should not be visible at the same time as yet-to-be used inputs.
-Practically, this means you should clear output values if the user starts to adjust any of the input values.
+Practically, this means you should clear output values as soon as the user starts to adjust any of the input values.

 The user should never experience runtime errors or be prompted to "debug" the code.